 Know your quarry!

-This is even evidenced in our current researches with certain wines from the end of the 90s, so where necessary we have ignored these as outliers.
-Just to be clear, there is absolutely nothing wrong with buying older wines for either investment or, obviously, consumption purposes, but they tend not to be so easily accommodated within the construct of a fine wine investments portfolio.
+This is even seen in our current research with certain wines from the end of the 90s.
+So where necessary, we’ve ignored these as outliers.
+Just to be clear, there is absolutely nothing wrong with buying older wines for either investment or, obviously, consumption – but they tend not to be so easily accommodated within the construct of a fine wine investments portfolio.

 Not that there was anything wrong with the 2012s in general at this point.
 Far from it.
 Imagine if someone had suggested you buy Petit Mouton 2012 instead of Trotanoy 2012.
 Here is the chart over the same time frame as earlier:

 The key question, of course, is how could we have known that the best LLC might have been the 2013?
-The answer is of course that you couldn’t, because you don’t have a crystal ball.
+The answer is that you couldn’t because you don’t have a crystal ball.
 Fortunately, investing is not about looking into crystal balls, it is all about playing the percentages, and it will come as no surprise to regular readers to learn that this is precisely where the Amphora proprietary algorithm comes in.

 Here is the algorithm at work, in respect of Leoville Las Cases: